“The civil services allows you to use your knowledge and learning to do something for the nation, to give back to society. So I worked hard for it.”

 How a rickshaw-puller’s son became an IAS officer

 Son of a rickshaw-puller, Varanasi-native Govind Jaiswal did not give himself any other option besides success.
-Jaiswal faced cruel taunts as a child because of his poverty and father’s status, and this only propelled him to work hard.
+Jaiswal faced cruel taunts as a child because of his poverty and his father’s status, and this only propelled him to work hard.
 Despite studying in a government school and a modest college at his hometown, he had the IAS as his dream and knew that if he worked hard in the right manner with the correct approach, success would follow.
 Jaiswal struggled hard during his preparation days when sometimes, he even skipped meals to save money.
 But, he never lost his focus.
 In his very first attempt in 2006, Jaiswal cleared the IAS exam with a rank of 48.
 One decision, and the determination to fulfil a dream, changed the course of his life forever!

 Click on the links in the table below and read more such motivating stories.